2001 Malaysian Grand Prix

 Michael Schumacher's victory was his sixth in succession from pole position, bettering a record jointly held by former world champions Nigel Mansell and Alberto Ascari.
-The result left him ten points clear of Barrichello and Coulthard, who were tied in second, in the World Drivers' Championship.
+The result left him ten championship points clear of Barrichello and Coulthard, who were tied in second, in the World Drivers' Championship.
 Heinz-Harald Frentzen of Jordan moved past Sauber's Nick Heidfeld for fourth.
 In the World Constructors' Championship, Ferrari further extended its advantage over second-place McLaren while Sauber fell to fourth behind Jordan with fifteen races left in the season.

 Background

-The 2001 Malaysian Grand Prix was the 2nd of the 17 races in the 2001 Formula One World Championship and the 3rd edition of the event as part of the series.
+The 2001 Malaysian Grand Prix was the 2nd of the 17 races in the 2001 Formula One World Championship and the event's third running since its first Formula One race in 1999.
 It was held at the 15-turn 5.543 km Sepang International Circuit in Sepang, Selangor on 18 March.
 A race sanctioned by the Fédération Internationale de l'Automobile (FIA), motorsport's governing body, had been held in Malaysia since the 1960s, with the first editions being run in Singapore, then part of the Malaysian Federation, before moving to the Shah Alam Circuit.
 With the arrival of the Formula One Grand Prix in 1999, the race was moved to the purpose-built Sepang International Circuit, where all editions were held until 2017.

-After winning the season-opening Australian Grand Prix, Ferrari driver Michael Schumacher led the Drivers' Championship with ten points, ahead of McLaren's David Coulthard with six and Rubens Barrichello in the second Ferrari with four.
-Nick Heidfeld of the Sauber team was fourth with three points and Jordan driver Heinz-Harald Frentzen was fifth on two points.
-In the Constructors' Championship, Ferrari led with 14 points; McLaren were in second on six points.
-Sauber was in third place with four points and Jordan in fourth had two points.
+After winning the season-opening Australian Grand Prix, Ferrari's Michael Schumacher led the World Drivers' Championship with ten championship points, ahead of McLaren's David Coulthard with six and Rubens Barrichello in the second Ferrari with four.
+Sauber's Nick Heidfeld was fourth with three championship points and Jordan's Heinz-Harald Frentzen was fifth on two championship points.
+In the World Constructors' Championship, Ferrari led with 14 championship points; McLaren were in second on six championship points.
+Sauber was in third place with four championship points and Jordan in fourth had two championship points.